Solving Brazil Power Woes a Major Revenue Generator

 says president and chief executive officer Dave Ashby, who has spent a good deal of his career working in the Canadian oil patch and in the early 1980s co-founded what was, at the time, the largest pipeline X-ray company in .
 “We identify a market that has a strong, existing demand for power and we provide clean, affordable solutions.”

-Green Hygienics was launched in January 2013 by a group of successful investors intent on building a diverse and profitable company to take advantage of growing public acceptance of as a solution to myriad environmental problems.
+Green Hygienics was launched in January 2013 by a group of successful investors intent on building a diverse and profitable company to take advantage of growing public acceptance of clean technology as a solution to myriad environmental problems.

 Economic growth and higher personal incomes are usually accompanied by rising expectations, in this case demand for air conditioners and refrigerators, which poses challenges for Brazil’s sometimes unreliable electrical generating system.
 Brazilians received an unpleasant reminder of the system’s shortcomings on February 4 of this year when a blackout left six million people in 11 of the country’s 27 states without power for between 38 minutes and two hours.